I used to hate how I looked.

 Fast forward to today, I feel genuinely happy with who I am and how I look.
 It is like night and day different than when I first walked into therapy.
 It cost a pricey penny but in my opinion, investing in yourself has always been worth it for me.

-To save you some time, money, and sadness, here are the biggest lessons I've learned around improving your self-worth and body image that may be helpful.
+To save you some time, money, and sadness, here are the biggest lessons I've learned about improving your self-worth and body image that may be helpful.

 Stop squeezing your physical body